 Mercedes GLC hybrid SUV insurance group

 Insurance groups range from 43 for the petrol GLC 300 e petrol up to 45 for the higher-spec GLC 300 de.
-The insurance ratings for the purely petrol and diesel variants are lower, but the plug-ins are fast, powerful and have a complex electrical powertrain that potentially costs more to repair after an accident, hence the higher ratings.
+The insurance ratings for the purely petrol and diesel variants are lower, but the plug-ins are fast, powerful and have a complex electrical powertrain that potentially costs more to repair, hence the higher ratings.